stephentgrammer/qcew_msa_project/README.md

 # Recommendations

+## Section 1
 I would start by creating the current definition file by downloading and parsing the current QCEW county-MSA crosswalk linked below.
 Then you can use the county version mappings to create the  other output files that are based on the older county definitions.

+## Section 2
 The 2003-based definitions will be harder, but you may be able to re-create QCEW's current crosswalk using the 2013 MSA delineation file and then apply the same transformations to the 2003 MSA delineation file to create an old